 The fund tracks the performance of the Solactive Global Uranium and Nuclear Components Total Return Index.

 URA ETF offers you globally diversified exposure to uranium-related equity securities, with Canadian equity securities accounting for almost half of its asset allocation, Australia comes in second with almost 14% of its asset allocation, and Kazakhstan comes in third, with 11.4% of its asset allocation, primarily through NAC Kazatomprom JSC.

-URNM ETF comes with an MER of 0.85%, making it a low-cost fund.
-The fund’s asset allocation is diversified across several equity securities.
+The URNM ETF asset allocation is diversified across several equity securities.